uwetom/media-production-worksheets/wk12-animating-mocap-data/index.md

 To start using MoCap data you'll need a new project set up and have downloaded a Mixamo character with an animation attached from https://www.mixamo.com/

-This is a free website with 1000s of animations amthat you can use in your project
+This is a free website with 1000s of animations amd 100s of characters that you can download and use in your project.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwNTA3MTg2NCw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTIwMTY0MTkzNDYsNzMwOTk4MTE2XX0=
 -->